parca-dev/parca/ui/README.md

 ## Development

 The Next.js app requires an environment variable for the API endpoint so as to talk to the Parca backend.
-Create a file named `env.local` to add the environment variable for the API endpoint.
+Create a file named `.env.local` in `packages/app/web/` to add the environment variable for the API endpoint.

 ```
 NEXT_PUBLIC_API_ENDPOINT=http://localhost:7070